mathiasertl/django-ca/docs/source/dev/acme.rst

 be used to retrieve certificates.
 The DNS of setup so that the CA can be reached at ``ca.example.com``::

    $ export COMPOSE_FILE=docker-compose.yml:ca/django_ca/tests/fixtures/docker-compose.certbot.yaml
-   $ docker-compose up -d
+   $ docker compose up -d
    ...
-   $ docker-compose exec backend manage createsuperuser ...
+   $ docker compose exec backend manage createsuperuser ...
-   $ docker-compose exec backend manage init_ca --path-length=1 Root /CN=Root
+   $ docker compose exec backend manage init_ca --path-length=1 Root /CN=Root
-   $ docker-compose exec backend manage init_ca --path-length=0 --path=ca/shared/ \
+   $ docker compose exec backend manage init_ca --path-length=0 --path=ca/shared/ \
    >     --parent=Root --acme-enable Intermediate /CN=Intermediate

 After that, you can login to the web interface at http://localhost/admin/ to view progress.